rpatterson/prunerr/README.rst

 apply operations to and optionally how to sort the items to determine the order to apply actions are determined by rendering `Jinja templates`_.

-Users may sometimes want to apply different actions than those in the default configuration file, for example to review what Prunerr will delete in the ``free-space`` stage or the orphaned files in the ``orphans`` stage without actually deleting them yet.
-Copy the configuration file, remove all actions and replace them with appropriate ``log: "..."`` templates, and run Prunerr with that configuration file.
+Sometimes Users may want to apply different actions than those in `the default operations configuration`_.
+For example, a user could do the following to review what Prunerr will delete in the ``prune:`` operation in the ``free-space:`` or ``orphans:`` stages without actually deleting anything yet.
+Copy the default operation configuration, paste it into your configuration file, remove all actions, replace them with appropriate ``log: "..."`` templates, and run Prunerr with that configuration file.